learnforpractice/pyeos/README.md

 ./pyeos/pyeos --manual-gen-block --debug -i
 ```

-If it's the first time you start PyEos, PyEos will create a test wallet for you, which placed in data-dir/mywallet.wallet, and then console will print the wallet password as below:
+If it's the first time you start PyEos, PyEos will create a testing wallet for you, which placed in data-dir/mywallet.wallet, and then console will print the wallet password as below:

 ```
 wallet password: PW5JWE5g6RZ7Fyr2kmCphDqZo4uivdeGpUpndgFZ52rsduhtf9PRJ